Scalar embedding of temporal network trajectories: Results

 \subsubsection{Emails}

-In Fig. \ref{fig:emails} we present results on an empirical email network trajectory\footnote{The dataset used \cite{rossi2015network} is called email-dnc \url{https://networkrepository.com/email-dnc.php.}} that was previously identified as having a periodic backbone \cite{Correlations2022Lucas}.
+In Fig.~\ref{fig:emails} we present results on an empirical email network trajectory\footnote{The dataset used \cite{rossi2015network} is called email-dnc \url{https://networkrepository.com/email-dnc.php.}} that was previously identified as having a periodic backbone \cite{Correlations2022Lucas}.
 This is a directed temporal network of emails in the 2016 Democratic National Comittee (DNC).
-In this network, each node represents a person, and directed edges indicate that one person has sent an email to another.
-Because an email can be sent to multiple recipients, each email is represented by several edges.
+In this network, each node represents a person, and directed edges indicate that one person has sent an email to another. {Each snapshot has $N=1800$ nodes.} Because an email can be sent to multiple recipients, each email is represented by several edges.
 We have aggregated into the same network snapshot all timestamped edges belonging within a time window of 24 hours.
 The resulting network trajectory is highly non-stationary, with an initial period of almost no activity.
-Accordingly, we focus only in a period of the last 30 days (one-month activity, i.e. 30 snapshots), where there was a substantial email exchange.
-Results in Fig.\ref{fig:emails} confirm that the scalar embedding of {this} network trajectory captures the periodic backbone. {The periodic} fingerprint appears to be enhanced in {the scalar autocorelation function (see Fig.~\ref{fig:emails}(C))} {with respect to} the nACF case {(Fig.~\ref{fig:emails}(C))} {.
-This result supports} that the scalar embedding acts as a filter that enhances the signal{-}to{-}noise ratio, {in} agreement with what was observed for synthetic noisy periodic network trajectories.
+Accordingly, we focus only in a period of the last 30 days (one-month activity, i.e., 30 snapshots), where there was a substantial email exchange.
+Results in Fig.~\ref{fig:emails} confirm that the scalar embedding of {this} network trajectory captures the periodic backbone. {The periodic} fingerprint appears to be enhanced in {the scalar autocorelation function (see Fig.~\ref{fig:emails}(C))} {with respect to} the nACF case {(Fig.~\ref{fig:emails}(C))} {.
+This result supports} that the scalar embedding acts as a filter that enhances the signal{-}to{-}noise ratio, {in} agreement with what was observed for synthetic noisy periodic network trajectories.\\ {Now, since the number of links strongly fluctuates over time, we wonder if the scalar embedding is simply capturing a periodicity of the average degree.
+To remove the effects of this confounding factor --and thus make the task of retrieving dynamics from the scalar embedding substantially more challenging--, we now pollute each snapshot with different amounts of noise (i.e., adding links at random), such that the number of active links is {the same for all the snapshots}.
+This is akin to superpos{ing} a {\it non-constant} amount of extrinsic noise.
+The results, depicted in Fig.~\ref{fig:emails_revision} in Appendix C, are qualitatively similar to the ones found in Fig.~\ref{fig:emails}, with the only main difference being that the explained variance of the first principal component drops from $\sim 62\%$ to $\sim 40\%$.
+In a nutshell, periodicity in this empirical network trajectory is not only given by a periodically fluctuating average degree, and after controlling for this variable, the scalar embedding still captures periodicity.
+These results align with those obtained for synthetic periodic network trajectories in Sec.~\ref{sec:results_periodic}.}